Art Director, Creative Director

-In 2007, he launched PlanetFab Studio with his partner and acclaimed art director Michelle Keller, a creative design studio offering design and creative services to a large and diverse roster of private retail clients in the fashion and luxury space such as Bloomingdales, Macy’s, Elie Tahari, to name a few.
-Their services include Brand Development, Campaign Conception, Art Direction, Strategy, Websites and Digital Content Creation, Graphics, Identity, Typography, Packaging, Copywriting, Photography.
+In 2007, Mr Frere launched PlanetFab Studio with his partner and acclaimed art director Michelle Keller, offering design and creative services to a large and diverse roster of private retail clients in the fashion and luxury space including Bloomingdales, Macy’s, Elie Tahari, to name a few.
+Studio services include Brand Development, Campaign Conception, Art Direction, Strategy, Websites and Digital Content Creation, Graphics, Identity, Typography, Packaging, Copywriting, and Photography.

-Fabrice is also known for creating advertising campaigns and eye-catching key art in the entertainment industry, starting with the iconic King’s Speech poster in 2008, a film with a small production $15 million production budget which was catapulted to Oscar-winning status, and which ended-up earning $480 million worldwide.
-His posters have a strong conceptual approach and style.
+Fabrice is also known for creating advertising campaigns and eye-catching key art in the entertainment industry, starting with the iconic King’s Speech poster in 2008.
+The film, produced on a small $15 million budget, was catapulted to Oscar-winning status, and went on to earn $480 million worldwide.
+Frere’s iconic poster supported the film with its strong conceptual approach and style.

-Over the years, Fabrice has worked and created campaigns and identities for W Hotels, Netflix, Canal +, Fox Searchlight, Saks Fifth Avenue, Richard James, Harrys of London, TWC , and many others.
+Over the years, Fabrice has created campaigns and identities for W Hotels, Netflix, Canal+, Fox Searchlight, Saks Fifth Avenue, Richard James, Harrys of London, TWC , and many others.

-Before advertising, Fabrice Frere had come from a magazine background— first at GQ Magazine, and then at the helm of CITY magazine, an award-winning national lifestyle magazine published out of New York City, above soho’s trendy Mercbar (in which he was a partner).
+Before working in advertising, Fabrice Frere had a successful career in magazine production — first at GQ Magazine and then at the helm of CITY Magazine, an award-winning national lifestyle publication headquartered in New York City above SoHo’s trendy Mercbar (in which he was a partner).
 He also created several custom publishing titles for various clients in real estate.

 Area of Expertise : Creative Direction / Graphic Design